 There are eight major types of waste in the lean construction model, which include defects, overproduction, waiting, not utilizing talent, transport, inventory, motion, and over-processing.

-These are elements that weren’t done correctly, resulting in having to redo this aspect of the project.
+These elements weren’t done correctly, resulting in having to redo this aspect of the project.

 This occurs when a task finishes early.